Article · Career & Future

 A closer explanation

-These skills are needed because they prepare you for real professional life
+These skills prepare you for real professional life

 You need AI and data skills because decisions today are increasingly based on information, automation, and digital tools.